hmcts/goldenpath-platops/README.md

 ### Step 10
 Verify that you can
-- Navigate to your url e.g. `https://labs-goldenpath-<yourname>.sandbox.platform.hmcts.net` see your web ser er page
+- Navigate to your url e.g. `https://labs-goldenpath-<yourname>.sandbox.platform.hmcts.net` and see your web server default page

   <details>